MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpairtemplate_templates.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPairTemplate.Templates

 ## -description

+Static property that lists all of the templates declared by the app.
+Templates are declared in the app's network manifest at build time, and cannot be declared or modified at runtime.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+All of the templates declared by the app.

 ## -remarks